-In experiments to examine the visibility limits of loud sounds, a 4.8-cm-diameter Insignia NS-S3000 4 Ω niobium microdome "tweeter" speaker with a frequency range of 3.5-20 kHz was positioned in the test area of the schlieren system.
+In experiments to examine the visibility limits of loud sounds, a 4.8-cm diameter Insignia NS-S3000 4 Ω niobium microdome "tweeter" speaker with a frequency range of 3.5-20 kHz was positioned in the test area of the schlieren system.
 The speaker was driven by sinusoidal waveforms at 5, 10, and 15 kHz using a Simpson Model 422 function generator and a consumer-grade stereo amplifier.
 SPL measurements were made with a CEL Instruments Ltd. Model 328 Sound Level Meter located opposite the speaker at a distance of 33 cm.
 This meter recorded peak C-weighted dB levels for each case tested.
 The field-of-view recorded at 30,000 frames/s and 2 μs exposure by the APX-RS camera was rectangular and approximately 38 cm wide.
-A felt baffle was hung behind the Sound Level Meter to reduce acoustic reflection.
-The Insignia NS-S3000 tweeter is rated to handle 100W rms or 200W peak power, but the only power-level data taken were the CEL-328 dB readings.
-However, some speakers were driven to destruction in order to achieve SPLs high enough for schlieren visibility.
+A felt baffle was hung behind the sound level meter to reduce acoustic reflection.
+The Insignia NS-S3000 tweeter is rated to handle 100 W rms or 200 W peak power, but the only power-level data taken were the CEL-328 dB readings.
+However, some speakers were driven to destruction in order to achieve a SPL high enough for schlieren visibility.

-3 Experiments on the Schlieren Visualization of Loud Sounds
+3 Experiments on the schlieren visualization of loud sounds

 The apparatus just described was used in an attempt to visualize loud sound waves in air.
 Eight tests were carried out at 5, 10, and 15 kHz with both SPL and schlieren results recorded.
 Success was achieved at the two higher frequencies, as shown by individual schlieren frames in Fig. 2.
 Note that the dB readings were taken at the left margin of each frame, so the actual SPL of the sound imaged between the speaker and the meter is higher than the recorded SPL.
-The CEL-328 meter itself was calibrated before the experiment, and is believed to be accurate to ± 2 dB.
+The CEL-328 meter itself was calibrated before the experiment, and is believed to be accurate to $\pm 2\,\mathrm{dB}$.

 While the raw schlieren results were unimpressive, at least something could be seen.
-The images were thus processed according to the philosophy espoused in [13] that, since contrast is central to schlieren sensitivity, digital post-processing should be applied as needed to bring out low-contrast features.
-In this case Adobe Photoshop CS2 software was used to first remove background gradients from the digital images by unsharp masking (amount: 500%, radius: 8.3 pixels, threshold: 0 levels).
+The original images, recorded at 30,000 frames/s with 2 μ s exposure and 256 \times 256-pixel resolution, were thus image processed to enhance schlieren visibility.
+According to the philosophy espoused in [14], since contrast is central to schlieren sensitivity, digital postprocessing should be applied as needed to bring out low-contrast features.
+In this case Adobe Photoshop CS2 software was used to first remove background gradients from the digital images by unsharp masking (amount 500%, radius 8.3 pixels, threshold 0 levels).
 Then a linear contrast stretch brightened the images, which typically used only the darker 180 of the 256 available gray levels in the raw state.
 Finally, a few distracting black-spot artifacts brought out by the unsharp masking were removed by hand to yield the images shown in Fig. 2.